tomwojcik/starlette-context/README.md

 # starlette context
-Middleware for Starlette (and FastAPI) that allows you to store and access request data, like correlation id or metadata.
+Middleware for Starlette (and FastAPI) that allows you to store and access context data, like correlation id or metadata.

 ### Installation